rbkrs/rbkrs.github.io/README.md

 ## Overview

 This is a static website built with vanilla HTML, CSS, and JavaScript, hosted on GitHub Pages.
-It showcases Robin (R.P.M.)
-Kras's work in data science, machine learning, and AI, including competition results from Kaggle and various project implementations.
+It showcases my work in data science, machine learning, and AI, including competition results from Kaggle and various project implementations.

 ## Features